New & Used Kia Rio: In Depth

 GET A FREE PRICE QUOTE

 The Kia Rio is available as either a subcompact four-door sedan or a five-door hatchback.
-Even though it’s Kia’s least expensive model, its 2012 redesign has elevated it to new levels of style, refinement, and features.
-The Rio is an honest competitor in its class, a far cry from its economy-oriented roots.
+Although it’s Kia’s most affordable model, its 2012 redesign has elevated it to new levels of style, refinement, and features.
+The Rio is an honest competitor in its segment, a far cry from its economy-oriented roots.

 The Rio competes at the more stylish, sporty end of the segment, where the Ford Fiesta and Chevrolet Sonic sit.
 Others in the class include the Hyundai Accent (which shares some of the same underpinnings as the Kia Rio, but no styling inside or out), the fun-to-drive but far more basic Mazda2, and then the highest-volume models, including the Honda Fit.